Frequently Asked Questions

 Student Life in New Zealand

-There are a lot of things you can do in and around Christchurch and Auckland.
+There are a lot of things you can do in and around Christchurch.
 You can enjoy movie theatres, beaches, sports facilities, shopping malls, parks and gardens, art galleries and tourist activities.
 CCEL also has organised weekend activities which take students to some of New Zealand's most beautiful scenic attractions.

-Yes, three or four days a week we have activities and trips outside school hours.
-See the student Experience page for details.
-Also check out our Facebook page to see more.
+Yes, we have activities and trips outside school hours.
+Check out our Facebook page to see more.

 In Christchurch, you will have access to all of the University of Canterbury facilities including the libraries and cafeterias and can also join the university’s clubs.
-In Auckland, you can have lunch with Auckland University students nearby CCEL at the Student Cafeteria.
 In addition, living in a homestay family is a good way to improve your English and experience the Kiwi lifestyle.

 Work and Study